deplanty/mpp/README.md

 What is your author name? [username] Name
 Do you want to display the console (y/n)? [y]

-The project version is 0.0.0
+The project's version is 0.0.0.
-The project's icon is here: resources/images/icon.ico.
+The project's icon can be found here: resources/images/icon.ico.
 The `main.py` file can now be edited.

-Use `mpp --help` to display all possible commands
+Use `mpp --help` to display all possible commands.
 Use `mpp <command> -h` to display the help for a command.
 Use `mpp config --list` to show your project settings.
 ```